AdamLiberman/Statistical_Analysis_Tests_For_Raw_Data/README.md

 ### 2. One sample t-test:

 * Background: Test which is simillar to the Z-test, however it is used when the variance in the population is not known.
 Instead, we will evaluate the variance in the population using the variance recieved from the results.
-Since it adds uncertainty, the sampling distribution of the mean will follow a t-distribution with n-1 degrees of freedom.
+Since it adds uncertainty, the sampling distribution of the mean will follow a t-distribution with n-1 degrees of freedom. 𝑡 =ത𝑋𝑛− 𝜇𝑆𝑛~ 𝑡𝑛−1

-* Meant for: Comparing our experiment's mean to the population's one, when it is known.
+* Use when: Comparing our experiment's mean to the population's one, when it is known.

 * Assumptions:
 1. Population's mean (μ) is known.